Computer Vision · Color Science · Image Analytics

 Transformation Layer

-dbt models aggregate frame-level records to scene and film granularity.
-Warm/cool classification, palette entropy, and ΔE signatures computed as SQL expressions.
-Mart tables expose one row per scene and one per film for fast dashboard queries.
+dbt models aggregate frame-level records to scene and director granularity.
+Warm/cool fractions, palette entropy, and pairwise ΔE between director signature centroids computed as SQL expressions via CROSS JOIN.

 Python — Color Extraction Core